 At its core, 2343 is a series of genuine conversations between human beings.
+Both with podcast guests and with members.
 It's about taking the time to talk and reflect on stories and ideas far from the noise of social media.
 It's self-produced, self-hosted, and it makes me really happy.
 The first conversation I have ever shared here is "The Art of Paying Attention", with the amazing Mr. David Pasquesi.

 I started interviewing other human beings not just about what we do, but why we do it.
 Why do we take certain decisions?
 Why do we look at something in a specific way?
 The goal is to have real, honest, and intimate conversations about our existential drives.
 Voice seemed to be the most natural medium, so 2343 was born as a produced audio show.
 I apply all the skills that I learned through a decade of working for TV and radio, doing my best to craft a product that I can (sometimes) be proud of.
 I am convinced that a lot can be learned about ourselves from solitude, but we can also learn about ourselves by listening to others.

-2343 is a solo project.
+2343 is crafted (tech and production) as a solo project.
 I am the only one taking care of guests, web servers, graphics, audio editing, and publishing.
 It's fun, therapeutic, and far from the bullshit of "niches" and creating something for the sole purpose of marketing and monetization.
 I don't try to sell anything because this is my exercise in listening.
 2343 is just the name that I gave to sharing this process with you.

 I see a lot of material published with the intent to provoke a clash of extreme views.
 This is my active contribution to respectfully bridge different views through conversation.